 - Musical instruments.

-The use of sound amplification devices in University buildings or on any University grounds or site is prohibited unless a permit is issued by MU Operations (882-7255), 305 Jesse Hall meeting the following criteria:
+The use of sound amplification devices in University buildings or on any University grounds or site is prohibited unless a permit is issued by the Office of Reservations & Events (884-8793), meeting the following criteria:

 - A permit applicant shall have the burden of establishing the need for amplification to communicate with the anticipated audience.
 In particular, the applicant must show that the audience can reasonably be anticipated to include at least 250 people.

-Permits shall not be required for the use of university sound-amplifying equipment used for authorized university classes, research, or meetings in university buildings, for university sponsored academic, recreational or athletic activities, for crowd control by authorized university officials, or for personal amplification devices that are substantially limited to the user’s work, study, or living space.
+Permits shall not be required for the use of university sound-amplifying equipment used for authorized university classes, research, or meetings in university buildings, for university-sponsored academic activities, for university-sponsored recreational or athletic activities open to the public, for crowd control by authorized university officials, or for personal amplification devices that are substantially limited to the user’s work, study, or living space.

-Notwithstanding any of the provisions of this policy, the use of sound amplification devices is prohibited if the use violates applicable federal, state, or local law or ordinances.
+Notwithstanding any of the provisions of this policy, the use of sound amplification devices is prohibited if the use violates applicable federal, state, or local laws or ordinances.

-The following procedures assist with ensuring compliance with the above policy:
+The following procedures assist in ensuring compliance with the above policy:

-Application for written permits shall be submitted to the Office of the Vice Chancellor of Operations at least ten (10) days prior to the intended use of the sound amplification equipment and shall provide the following information:
+Application for written permits shall be submitted to the Office of Reservations & Events at least ten (10) days prior to the intended use of the sound amplification equipment and shall provide the following information: